 Many miles of flexible flowlines, risers and umbilicals play an important role in oil and gas production in the North Sea.
 During field decommissioning programmes these items need recovered and brought ashore.

-The predominately mechanical recycling process involves separating the various metallic and non-metallic layers of the flowlines and umbilicals.
+The predominately mechanical recycling process involves separating the various metallic and non-metallic layers of flowlines and umbilicals.
 Each layer is systematically removed and the component parts sorted for recycling.